whitesoftx/ImageBackgroundRemoval/README.md

-Certainly!
-Below is a README.md template for your GitHub repository:

----

 # Image Background Removal

 ![Background Removal Logo](transparency.png)

 A simple web application for removing backgrounds from images using the Remove.bg API.
+It is built using HTML, JavaScript, and utilizes the JSZip and removebg API.

 ## Features